Expenses When Buying a House 2026: Complete Guide from Title Deed Fee to Commission

 Buyer's payment: 72,000 TL

-In practice, you can negotiate with the real estate agent; 4% is the legal upper limit, and a lower rate is also possible.
+In practice, the broker commission can be negotiated; 4% is the legal upper limit, and a lower rate is also possible.

 Special Expenses for Housing Loan Users

-For buyers purchasing a home with a housing loan, there are additional bank-sourced expenses besides the title deed fee and commission.
+For buyers purchasing a home with a housing loan, additional bank-related expenses arise besides the title deed fee and commission.

 Appraisal Fee

-The appraisal fee is the fee paid to a CMB-licensed valuation expert hired by the bank to determine the market value of the property.
-According to the 2026 CMB tariff, this fee varies between 12,000 TL and 25,000 TL depending on the size of the residential property.
+The appraisal fee is the price paid for the bank to have an SEC-licensed valuation specialist determine the market value of the property.
+According to the 2026 CMB tariff, this fee varies between 12,000 TL and 25,000 TL depending on the size of the house.
 Even if the loan is not approved, the appraisal fee is non-refundable.

 Other Bank Expenses

-Loan allocation fee: Maximum 0.5% of the loan amount used
+Loan allocation fee: At most 0.5% of the loan amount used

 Mortgage establishment fee: Approximately 2,500 TL

-Home insurance: Additional security requested by banks for purchases with loans; renewed annually
+Home insurance: Additional collateral requested by banks for purchases with credit; renewed annually

 DASK (Compulsory Earthquake Insurance)

-DASK is the earthquake insurance legally required in all residential purchases.
-The transaction cannot be completed without a valid DASK policy before the title deed transfer.
-In 2026, the DASK premium for a 100 m² property varies between 722 TL and 2,787 TL; the risk zone and structural type are the main factors determining this range.
+DASK is the earthquake insurance legally mandated for all residential property purchases.
+The transaction cannot be completed without a valid DASK policy prior to the deed transfer.
+In 2026, the DASK premium for a 100 m² property varies between 722 TL and 2,787 TL; the risk zone and construction type are the primary factors determining this range.

 Total Purchase Cost of a 3 Million Lira House (2026 Example)

-The table below shows the total additional costs that may arise in the purchase of a property valued at 3,000,000 TL.
+The table below shows the total additional of expenses that may occur in the purchase of a residential property valued at 3,000,000 TL.

 Expense Item | Amount |